-While both CNAs and MAs are expected to add more than 100,000 jobs each from 2020 to 2030, total employment of MAs is expected to rise at a faster rate, according to the Bureau of Labor Statistics.
+While both CNAs and MAs are expected to add more jobs each from 2022-2032, total employment of MAs is expected to rise at a faster rate, according to the Bureau of Labor Statistics.

 Now is an excellent time to begin earning the education you need to compete for more jobs—and potentially earn a higher salary.

 6. Where you may work